Emmanuel-Favour/MLIP-Neural-Equivariant-Inter-atomic-Potential---NequIP-/README.md

 Chemical Engineer | Aspiring Computational Catalysis Researcher This marks my first venture into machine learning for computational chemistry.

-🚀 Future Work
+Other Areas I will be exploring
-Experiment with different NequIP architectures
+1. Experiment with different NequIP architectures

-Extend to multi-element systems
+2. Extend to multi-element systems

-Integrate with active learning pipelines
+3. Integrate with active learning pipelines

-Apply to green catalysis reaction pathways
+4. Apply to green catalysis reaction pathways